odioski/wikiSpyder/NOTES/NFO.md

 - Scrapers are usually focused on particular types of media (objects, files) like audio and video, sometimes both, as well as photo images.
 Their scope is well defined usually, only a handful of sites are normally visited, and one, maybe two or three types  of media are ever in focus.

 - The Copiers goal is to grab everything available from the site so to replicate or clone the targeted site.
-Their scope and focus are singular or sometimes tunnel-vision like as if practically mining.
+Their scope and focus are singular or sometimes tunnel-vision like as if mining which they kind of are.

 - Scrapers are usually focused on particular types of media (objects, files) like audio and video, sometimes both, as well as photo images.
 Their scope is well defined usually, only a handful of sites are normally visited, and one, maybe two or three types of media are ever in focus.

-- The Copiers goal is to grab everything available from the site so to replicate or clone the targeted site.

 - Spiders can do what all the others do although storing data is far less important than finding it.
 Such is somewhat counterintuitive to the nature of a spider so as a crawler they're more acceptable.